-Objective Strategies Responsibilities Address stormwater issues, Public Works puddling, and erosion Port and Harbor help define parking areas, particularly where winter maintenance is not needed.
+Objective Strategies Responsibilities Address stormwater issues, Public Works puddling, and erosion approaches such as rain gardens, settling ponds and shallow ditches.
+Use to also Dort and Harbor help define parking areas, particularly where winter maintenance is not needed.
 Parking revenues could be used to help pay for these projects.
 Create a spit drainage and grading plan.
 Drainage needs to be planned and implemented block by block rather than haphazardly for all properties.